ebmdatalab/bennettbot/README.md

 ebmbot is a service for running jobs in reponse to Slack commands and GitHub webhooks.

-Jobs are run bash commands in a given directory.
+A job runs a bash command in a given directory.
-They are organised by namespace, and are defined in `job_configs.py`.
+Jobs are organised by namespace, and are defined in `job_configs.py`.

 There are three moving parts: